dsrao711/Yomadic/README.md

 ### 📌Features :

 1. Authentication System :
-a)Register : User can create a new profile on Yomadic by providing their email-id and preferred password b)Log in : Registered user can log in with their credentials c)Forgot password : User get an email by clicking this option thus allowing the user to reset password
+  - Register : User can create a new profile on Yomadic by providing their email-id and preferred password
+  - Log in : Registered user can log in with their credentials
+  - Forgot password : User get an email by clicking this option thus allowing the user to reset password

 2. Create Profile :
 User can create profile by uploading a profile picture and creating a username.